 What to Say to Someone Who had a Miscarriage

 Knowing what to say to someone who had a miscarriage can be difficult.
 This is very understandable because miscarriage does not have a single regular reaction.
 Miscarriage is a traumatic event that affects people differently.
-People react to it in different ways like grief, anxiety, depression, and even symptoms of Post Traumatic Stress Disorder (PTSD).
+People react to it differently like grief, anxiety, depression, and even Post Traumatic Stress Disorder (PTSD) symptoms.

 According to Rayna Markin, Ph.D., a licensed psychologist and associate professor at Villanova University who specializes in pregnancy loss and maternal mental health in women, Miscarriage is a profound experience that is rarely recognized by society because it is considered a taboo subject.

 Words are mighty; you can’t take them back once you have said them, so you really want to be careful.
-Your intentions could be right, but if the words aren’t right, they can add to the person’s grief (I’m sure you don’t want that).
-We will be looking at the words you can say to someone who had a miscarriage and words that you should not say.
+Your intentions could be correct, but if the words aren’t right, they can add to the person’s grief (I’m sure you don’t want that).
+We will look at the words you can say to someone who had a miscarriage and words you should not say.

 How to Support Someone who had a Miscarriage